-If you are lucky enough to have a clear day and a strong camera, you might get to see the Abbot Pass Hut, perched above the glacier.
-Second only to the Neil Colgan Hut on the list of the highest permanent structures in Canada, the Abbot Pass Hut was constructed in 1922 and sits at 2,926 meters elevation.
+If you are lucky enough to have a clear day and a good camera, you might be able to see the Abbot Pass Hut, perched above the glacier.
+Second only to the Neil Colgan Hut on the list of the highest permanent structures in Canada, the Abbot Pass Hut was constructed in 1922 and sits at 2,926 meters in elevation.

 The Return Trip

-The easiest way to return to the Fairmont is to retrace your steps.
-The descent is pretty easy, taking less than 2 hours from the Abbot Pass Viewpoint down to the Lake Louise Lakeshore.
+The easiest way to return to Fairmont is to retrace your steps.
+The descent is pretty easy, taking less than 2 hours from the Abbot Pass Viewpoint down to Lake Louise Lakeshore.

 Most reasonably fit and experienced hikers should have no problem completing the Plain of 6 Glaciers Trail in about 4 hours.
 Of course, do not forget to factor in extra time if you plan to stop at the Tea House for a treat.